Do you consider yourself a chicken person?

 This disease first appears in the form of poor laying skills and a weak chicken.
 As it progresses, you will notice coughing, sneezing, breathing problems, swollen joints, and possibly death.

 Now, there is a vaccine for this illness, and it can be treated with an antibiotic from the vet.
-But it can be picked up from other birds (even wild birds) and it can be transferred from a hen that has it to her chick through the egg.
+However, it can be picked up from other birds (even wild birds) and it can be transferred from a hen that has it to her chick through the egg.

-So just keep an eye out for any of these symptoms so it can be treated quickly and effectively.
+As a precaution, keep an eye out for any of these symptoms so it can be treated quickly and effectively.

 9. Newcastle Disease